 top of page

-Your Independent Candidate for Brize Norton & Carterton East
+Candidate for Carterton North East

-Through Synolos, Barry’s organisation has directly supported over 600 young people, providing them with education, work skills, and mental health opportunities—a commitment that led to him being awarded Witney Citizen of the Year in 2017 for his outstanding work with young people.
+Through Synolos, Barry’s organisation has directly supported over 600 young people, providing education, work skills, and mental health opportunities, a commitment that led to him being awarded Witney Citizen of the Year in 2017 for his outstanding work with young people.
+Barry is also the creator of The Voice of West Oxfordshire, a Facebook group designed to give local residents a space to discuss important community issues, share concerns, and engage in real conversations about the future of the area.
+Barry’s public profile presents these as part of his wider grassroots work in West Oxfordshire.

-Barry is also the creator of The Voice of West Oxfordshire, a Facebook group designed to give local residents a space to discuss important community issues, share concerns, and engage in real conversations about the future of our area.
-He believes that true representation starts with listening—not just during election campaigns but all year round.
-Too often, consultations and meet-and-greets feel like a mere pretence of listening rather than a genuine partnership for progress.
-True representation is proven through action, not repeated claims of listening.
-It should be evident in decisions, transparency, and meaningful engagement—without the need for constant political advertising that "we are listening."
+He believes true representation starts with listening, not just during election campaigns, but all year round.
+Too often, consultations and meet-and-greets feel like a pretence of listening rather than a genuine partnership for progress.
+True representation is proven through action, transparency, and meaningful engagement.
 Real leadership listens by default and acts with integrity, rather than using engagement as a publicity tool.

 441638132_475729368136410_3994486763929565231_n.jpg